 Can Kiwis invest in the Vanguard Index Fund?

-InvestNow is a platform which gives you access to a range of different funds from New Zealand and international fund managers and Banks Term deposits.
+InvestNow is a platform that gives you access to a range of different funds from New Zealand and international fund managers and Banks’ Term deposits.
 In fact- they have so many funds that sometimes it’s hard to know which funds to invest in.

 They have no platform fees and make theirs by charging the fund managers a fee for being available on their platform.
 You won’t pay anything extra by going through InvestNow compared to going to the fund manager directly.

 InvestNow offers two Vanguard funds, with no markup in fee for the underlying fund.
 They are the;

 - Vanguard International Shares Select Exclusions Index Fund